CHATS-lab/persuasive_jailbreaker/README.md

 <br><br>

-## Experiments
+## Reproducibility and codes

-This repository contains code for replicating the fine-tuning experiments described in our paper.
-The folders [gpt-3.5](./gpt-3.5/) and [llama2](./llama2/) correspond to our studies on fine-tuning GPT-3.5 Turbo and Llama-2-7b-Chat models, respectively.
-Please follow instructions in each directory to get started.
+This repository contains the persuasion taxonomy and the code for in-context sampling described in our paper. `persuasion_taxonomy.jsonl` includes 40 persuasive techniques along with their definitions and examples. `incontext_sampling_example.ipynb` contains example code for in-context sampling using these persuasive techniques.
+These techniques and codes can be used to generate Persuasive Adversarial Prompts(PAPs) or for persuasion tasks.
+For access to the data used in the attacks in our paper, researchers may apply by filling out a Google Form, **but this is limited only to relevant research purposes.**

 <br><br>